billthefarmer/editor/README.md

 the encoded markdown from the current open file.
 If the text contains no markdown the result will be the same text.

+### Extended selection
+If the file being edited is not a plain text file, selections created by double tapping or long touching on the text will be extended to enclosing delimiters (brackets, quotes) on the same text line.

 ### Unsaved file
 If you touch the back or open button, and the current file has been modified, you will be prompted whether you want to save it, else the